Billboard Logo

 Meaning and History

 When Billboard evolved into a full-color weekly, it experimented with its logos because the publishers wanted the cover to look modern.
-Elegant retro fonts were replaced by stylish Latin and then austere grotesque.
+Elegant retro fonts were replaced by stylish Latin, then by austere grotesque.
 In 1966, the corporate mark appeared, which determined the further direction of design development.
-Initially, the multicolored rounded letters resembled vinyl records, but over time, they became associated with CDs.
+Initially, the multicolored, rounded letters resembled vinyl records, but over time, they became associated with CDs.
 Many years later, the Pentagram team removed the multicolored fill, keeping the familiar font geometry.

 What is Billboard?

 Billboard is an American music publication.
-It has its own print magazine and news site, which publishes articles, reviews, expert opinions, analytics, and charts.
+It has its own print magazine and news site that publishes articles, reviews, expert opinions, analytics, and charts.
 The most prominent content is the Billboard charts covering popular albums and singles.
 These charts serve as a reference point for music lovers and music industry professionals alike.

 1896 – 1905